 Amino Acids

-Whey protein contains crucial amino acids that the body needs.
-One of these amino acids is L-cysteine.
-When it comes to whey protein and diabetes, this amino acid has been known to be extremely beneficial.
-L-cysteine may have a glucose-lowering effect on those with type 2 diabetes by reducing insulin resistance.
+Whey protein contains crucial amino acids that the body needs, including a major amino acid, L-cysteine.
+When it comes to understanding how whey protein affects diabetes, L-cysteine may play an important role.
+This amino acid may have a glucose-lowering effect on those with type 2 diabetes by reducing insulin resistance.
 It may also prevent damage to blood vessels, which is often caused by diabetes.
-Much research is still needed to determine how L-cysteine affects humans with type 2 diabetes.
+More research is still needed to determine how L-cysteine affects humans with type 2 diabetes.
 However, in a study done with diabetic rats, the amino acid proved to lower glucose levels and prevent blood vessel inflammation.
-Though research is not complete and the evidence on how this amino acid impacts people with diabetes is not full proof, you will still benefit from proper protein and amino acid intake.

 Better Postprandial Blood Sugar Levels

+What’s a major way whey protein affects diabetes?
 Postprandial blood sugar is the level of your blood sugar after having a meal.
-As it turns out, whey protein and diabetes can provide one with better postprandial blood sugar levels.
+As it turns out, whey protein affects diabetes by providing better postprandial blood sugar levels.
 Some studies suggest that whey protein may have a glucose-lowering effect on those with type 2 diabetes.
 Those with type 2 diabetes that include whey protein as part of their regular diet may experience higher insulin levels.
-This allows for glucose levels to be lowered and better controlled.
-Increased insulin responses can provide enhanced blood glucose control, especially after eating.
-It can be difficult for patients with diabetes to control blood sugar levels after meals, which makes adding proper protein into your diet is hugely beneficial.
-Ultimately, better postprandial blood sugar readings can result in better hemoglobin A1c test results, as well as better overall health.
+This allows for glucose levels to be lowered and better controlled through increased insulin response.

 Decreases Inflammation

-It can be challenging to lose weight and control blood sugar levels if you are suffering from inflammation.
-Inflammation can occur due to a variety of reasons, but inflammation is your body’s response to damage.
-Those who have diabetes tend to have higher inflammation markers.
-One fundamental cause of inflammation in those with diabetes is insulin resistance.
 The amount of inflammation in your body is measured through a c-reactive protein test.
 Your liver produces c-reactive protein, which is released into the bloodstream as part of your body’s response to inflammation.
 High whey protein consumption was shown to reduce the amount of c-reactive proteins.
 This suggests that incorporating higher doses of whey protein supplements into your diet can reduce inflammation.
 Reducing inflammation can prove to be extremely helpful in losing weight and controlling blood sugar levels.

 Decreases Triglycerides and Cholesterol